Lipids in Action - Their Biological Functions

 Bis(monoacylglycero)phosphate has a unique stereochemistry and occurrence in the endosomal membranes of cells, where it is relatively resistant to enzymatic hydrolysis.

 Structure of lysophosphatidic acidLysophospholipids, i.e., with only one mole of fatty acid per mole of lipid, were long thought to be merely intermediates in the biosynthesis of phospholipids that if allowed to accumulate were potentially disruptive to cells as powerful surfactants.
 This view has changed, and lysophosphatidic acid is of great interest as it has been shown to be a signalling molecule that is dependent on receptor mechanisms.
-It is produced by a wide variety of cell types with most mammalian cells expressing receptors for it, and it is involved in the activation of protein kinases, adenyl cyclase and phospholipase C, in the release of arachidonic acid for eicosanoid synthesis, and much more.
+It is produced by a wide variety of cell types with most mammalian cells expressing receptors for it, and it activates of protein kinases, adenyl cyclase and phospholipase C and much more.
 Interest was stimulated by a finding that lysophosphatidic acid is elevated significantly in the plasma of ovarian cancer patients compared to healthy controls, so that it may represent a useful marker for the early detection of the disease.
 Other lysophospholipids, including the sphingolipid analogue, sphingosine-1-phosphate (below), are also signalling molecules.

 Glycosyldiacylglycerols